abdulnishad12/virtual-trialroom/README.md

   * Crop largest contour

 ### Fit Outfit on Camera Preview
-DUP uses a tensorflow-lite model to estimate certain points on user's body during camera preview.<br/> By using these estimated points, the outfit is placed on screen by calculating its size and position.<br/><br/>
+Krips uses a tensorflow-lite model to estimate certain points on user's body during camera preview.<br/> By using these estimated points, the outfit is placed on screen by calculating its size and position.<br/><br/>